gccdevs/hub.gcc/readme.md

 # Selected APIs

   ### 1. Sign up and pay with Stripe

-  - AJAX __Sign up__ form

-  - Data will be saved into database with payment reference when stripe processed successfully.
+      - Payment and Sign up are integrate altogether with custom vue-strpe-elment.js

   ### 2. Email Service

   - __Order Confirmation__: When use purchase or pay for something, an email will be sent from server.

-  - __Account Registration Confirmation__: When new user or admin account is created, a invitation email will sent to their email and their account will be activiated only if they clicked on the link being sent to.
+  - __Account Registration Confirmation__: Users are invited by existing users and a confirmation email will sent to the new user.
+By clicking the link in the email, users will be able to set their password and login the the admin system.

-  ### 3. Admin Panel

-  - `/login` to login.

-  - `/dashboard` to check all options that admin page has.

-  - `/message` to chat with other colleagues

-  - `booking` to allow user to book for a specific time

-  - `calendar` to provide admin with a convenient tool to arrange upcoming events

 # Packages Version